lischen2014/My-Case-Tracker/README.md

-## What if I want change the CSV to custom path?
+## What if I Want Change the CSV to Custom Path?

 1. Set`$KeepLocal` to $true under **variables** block